-- Fulfill all departmental and academic course requirements for graduation in his/her program of study as outlined in the College catalog.
+- Fulfill all departmental and academic course requirements for graduation in his/her program of study as outlined in the college catalog.
 Students have the option of electing the requirements listed in the catalog that was in effect at the time of their most recent admission to the college or those in the catalog that is in effect at the time of their final course completion. - 2.
 Complete all courses in order to participate in commencement. - 3.
 Have completed and successfully defended the M.F.A.
 Thesis project and paper, and received written approval to graduate from the Associate Dean for Graduate Studies. - 4.
 Have a cumulative grade point average of at least 3.0. - 5.
 Participate in the annual Student Exhibition. - 6.
-Have all official transcripts from other schools on file in the Office of Registration no later than the last day of the drop/add period of the semester in which graduation is to occur. - 7.
+Have all official transcripts from other schools on file in the Academic Advising and Registration Office no later than the last day of the drop/add period of the semester in which graduation is to occur. - 7.
 Be enrolled at CCS at the time that their degree is awarded. - 8.
-File an Application for Graduation with the Office of Registration no later than the end of the fourth week of the semester in which they anticipate graduating.
+File an Application for Graduation with the Academic Advising and Registration Office no later than the end of the fourth week of the semester in which they anticipate graduating.
 Early applications are appreciated.